jkunimune/Djastiz/en-Specification.md

 There are several more letters that may be used for transcribing foreign names in Ulcwoliel.
 Guidelines on when to do this can be found in section ?.

-Approved extensions to the Chatisun alphabet for more accurate transcription of loanwords: ɒ u̟ ɯ ŋ ʔ b d g θ ʃ x v ð z ʒ ʀ ʙ r | ˩ ˧ ˥
+Approved extensions to the Chatisun alphabet for more accurate transcription of loanwords: ɒ ø ɥ ɤ ɯ ŋ ʔ b d g θ ʃ x v ð z ʒ ʀ ʙ r | ˩ ˧ ˥

 |                          | Labial | Dental | Alveolar | Postalveolar&tilde;Retroflex | Palatal | Velar&tilde;Uvular | Pharangeal&tilde;Glottal |
 |--------------------------|--------|--------|----------|--------------|---------|-------|---------|